bhauman/react-native-figwheel-bridge/README.md

 application code loads.
 This proxy in turn renders your actual application when the application code actually loads.

-So these three problems are addresses by the `react-native-figwheel-bridge` code.
-I encourage you to read it and understand it as it along with this explanation will eliminate all the mystery and empower you to make your own decisions about how you want to load and run your ClojureScript application.
+So these problems are addresses by the `react-native-figwheel-bridge` code.
+I encourage you to read it and understand it.
+I beleive that along with this explanation it will eliminate all the mystery and empower you to make your own decisions about how you want to load and run your ClojureScript application.

 # Usage